 Florida Megan's Law

-enacted the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any opposition.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.

 Make your FREE search now, and find out how many of Florida's Offenders are living close to your own home.